ucsc-ospo/ucsc-ospo.github.io/content/project/osre25/uutah/type-narrowing/index.md

 [Pyright](https://microsoft.github.io/pyright/#/)
 address the problem with type checkers that can reason about an ever-growing subset of untyped code.
-Widening the subset to precisely reason about untyped programming patterns is an ongoing challenge.
+Widening the subset with precise types is an ongoing challenge.

+Furthermore, designs for precise gradual types need to be reproducible across languages.
+Ideas that works well in one language need to be validated in other contexts in a principled, scientific way to separate deep insights from language-specific hacks.

 Type narrowing is a key feature of gradual languages.
 Narrowing uses type tests in code to refine types and push